haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 ├─ .gitignore
 ```

-The copy the content from .env file to .env.docker.
+The copy the content from .env file to .env.docker.dev.
 The env.docker will look like followings:

 ```env
 # .env.docker.dev